Robot's hand and expansions in non-integer bases: The model

 \begin{Remark} The following relations hold

-in particular for every asymptotically reachable point there exists an arbitrarily close reachable point. \end{Remark} Finally we call \emph{reachable} (resp. \emph{asymptotically reachable}) a point $\mathbf x\in \RR^3$ that is reached (resp. \emph{asymptotically reached}) by any finger of the hand, i.e., if there exists $h=0,\dots,H$ such that
+in particular for every point in the asymptotically reachable workspace there exists an arbitrarily close element of the reachable workspace. \end{Remark} Finally we call \emph{reachable workspace} (resp. \emph{asymptotically reachable workspace}) the set